-The Department of Anthropology is proud to be the host department for the new General Education Theme, "Las Américas," which brings together an interdisplinary group of teacher-scholars from Anthropology; Geography and Planning; Global Studies; History; Languages, Literatures, and Cultures; Philosophy and Religious Studies; and the Watauga Residential Community (René Horst, Joe Gonzalez, Patricia Ortiz, Laura Ammon, Jeff Bortz, Patience Harrison Perry, Kathleen Schroeder, and Timothy J. Smith).
-It is a unique and one-of-a-kind General Education Theme that will give students a comprehensive introduction to the histories, languages, cultures, and peoples of Las Américas.
+The Department of Anthropology is proud to have been the founding host department for the General Education Theme, "Las Américas," which today brings together an interdisplinary group of teacher-scholars from across the College of Arts and Sciences: Anthropology; Geography and Planning; Global Studies; History; Languages, Literatures, and Cultures; and Philosophy and Religious Studies.
+It is a unique and one-of-a-kind General Education Theme that gives students a comprehensive introduction to the histories, languages, cultures, and peoples of Las Américas.

 This theme explores the diverse people, cultural legacies, and evolving realities in Latin America.
 Coursework explores the dynamic relationships, structures, values, and cultural manifestations through multiple disciplines.
 Although the course titles may suggest otherwise, we intentionally chose the theme title, "Las Américas," to signal that we do not intend to reproduce an "area" so much as to talk about the shared legacies of a hemisphere and we will be hammering home to students the porous nature of old colonial boundaries.

-To learn more about this unique experience, please contact any of our theme faculty, your college advisor, or theme coordinator, Dr. Timothy J. Smith at email@example.com.
+To learn more about this unique experience, please contact any of the themes faculty, your college advisor, or the founding theme coordinator, Dr. Timothy J. Smith at firstname.lastname@example.org.

 Anthropology.
 ANT 2300.
 Mesoamerican Cultures (3).S.